CaseyGio/Podcast/README.md

 ## About the Workshop

 This workshop is designed to help participants learn about podcasting, including creating, editing, and publishing podcasts.
-Throughout the brown bag talk, participants will learn about and engage in small discussions regarding the use of podcasts in their own courses.
+Throughout the workshop, participants will learn about and engage in small discussions regarding the use of podcasts in their own courses.

 ## Resources